wp-plugins/calculated-fields-form/README.txt

 = Q: How assign multiple class names to a field? =

 A: The class names are assigned to the fields through the attribute: "Add Css Layout Keywords".
 If you need assign multiple class names to a field, you only should enter the class names separated by space characters.
 For example: myclass1 myclass2

-= Q: How can I apply CSS styles to the form fields? =

-A: To modify the whole styles of the form fields and labels, edit the styles file "wp-content/plugins/cp-calculated-fields-form/css/stylepublic.css" and add these rules at the end of that file:

-* Change all the labels:

-        #fbuilder, #fbuilder label, #fbuilder span {
-            color: #00f;
-        }

-* Change all the input, textarea and select fields:

-        #fbuilder input[type=text], #fbuilder textarea, #fbuilder select {
-            border: 2px solid #00f;
-        }

-* Change the submit button:

-        #fbuilder .pbSubmit {
-            color: #00f;
-            font-weight: bold;
-        }

-* Change the "Section Break" field:

-        #fbuilder .section_breaks .section_break { border:0px; }
-        #fbuilder .section_breaks label { font-size:18px; }
-        #fbuilder .section_breaks span { font-size:14px; }

-* Change the "Instructions Text" field:

-        #fbuilder .comment_area label { font-size:18px; }
-        #fbuilder .comment_area span { font-size:14px; }

-* Change the "next" and "previous" buttons:

-        #fbuilder .pbNext,#fbuilder .pbPrevious {
-            color: #00f;
-            font-weight: bold;
-        }

-* Change the "form title" and "header description":

-        #fbuilder .fform h1 {font-size:32px;}
-        #fbuilder .fform span {font-size:16px;}

-* Change the "asterisk" in required fields:

-        #fbuilder label .r {color:#f00;}

-* Hide the ### ### #### in the phone field:

-        .uh_phone .l {display:none;}

-* Hide the Date Format label in the date field:

-        #fbuilder .dformat {display:none;}

-* On the other hand to modify only a specific field into the form:

-Step #1: Into the form editor, click a field to edit its details, there is a setting there named "Add CSS Layout Keywords".

-Step #2: You can add a class name into that field, so the style specified into the CSS class will be applied to that field.

-Step #3 (Note): Don't add style rules directly there but the the name of a CSS class.

-Step #4: You can place the CSS class either into the CSS file of your template or into the file "wp-content/plugins/cp-calculated-fields-form/css/stylepublic.css" located into the plugin's folder.

-Examples: Add a class named "specialclass" into the setting "Add CSS Layout Keywords" and add one of these CSS rules into the mentioned file:

-* Change the field label:

-        .specialclass label {
-            color: #00f;
-        }

-* Change the input, textarea or select of the field:

-        .specialclass input[type=text],.specialclass textarea,.specialclass select {
-            border: 2px solid #00f;
-        }

-* Change the input box in the calculated fields:

-        #fbuilder .codepeoplecalculatedfield{
-            background: #00ff00;
-        }

 = Q: What files can be uploaded through the form? =